Newspaper Sex Ads

 Many local and national newspapers still carry ads for the porn and sex trade.
 This is despite:

-- Their breaching Equality Law and posing an issue of Child Protection
+- This breaching Equality Law and posing a clear issue of Child Protection

 - Calls by The Police and the Press Trade Body to get them to drop such ads because of their link with trafficking

 - Their breaching of numerous ASA Codes

 - Their breaching Transport for London Advertising and Newspaper codes

 (Metro & ES being widely distributed across London's transport network)